-Response:

-As noted in Section 1.2.4.2.5 of the report, the analysis of magnitude/frequency was not part of this high-level study.
-There appeared to be reasonably good correspondence between the levels of historical activity identified and typical event probabilities, particularly in many of the highly-active landslide features.
-For that reason, Tables 1.3, 1.4, and B.1 included some very high-level estimates based on other studies that seemed helpful for visualizing the difference between the hazard designations.
-However, the presence of those estimates in the tables was interpreted by some readers as implying that a magnitude-frequency analysis was completed.
-Therefore, to avoid confusion, future editions of the report will exclude those estimates.
+Response: As noted in Section 1.2.4.2.5 of the main report, the analysis of magnitude/frequency was not part of this high-level study.
+There appears to be reasonably good correspondence between the levels of historical activity identified and typical event probabilities, particularly in many of the highly-active landslide features.
+For that reason, Tables 1.3, 1.4, and B.1 in the main report include some very high-level estimates that could be helpful for visualizing the differences between the hazard designations.
+These estimates have now been revised to correspond more closely to the format of the estimates used in the avalanche study.
+However, it should be noted that these estimates are based solely on the level of activity observed in slope movement features and gully erosion features identified from the historical air photo record analysis and the LiDAR data analysis, as well as field observations and, where available, incident reports.
+A magnitude-frequency analysis will be required to produce more reliable estimates for event probabilities than is currently possible.
+See "A Guide to Avalanche and Landslide Hazard Designations" for additional information and examples (Technical Memo #4 in Appendix C of the main report; Tetra Tech 2022d).